Labonneguigue/Labonneguigue.github.io/_posts/2018-05-28-Udacity-Self-Driving-Car-Nanodegree.md

 ### ✏️ Project 4 - Advanced Lane Finding

-This project is very similar with the first one, the only different is that the approach is more robust and can accommodate for lane curvature.
+This project is very similar to the first one, the only difference is that the approach is more robust and can accommodate for more pronounced lane curvatures.
 I changed the perspective before trying to detect the lane markings.

 [Description of my project solution.](https://labonneguigue.github.io/CarND-Advanced-Lane-Lines/)

 ### ✏️ Project 5 - Vehicle Detection & Tracking

 For a self-driving car to operate safely, it needs to know if there are some cars around and where.
-In this project I trained a Support Vector Machine (SVM) to classify whether a image patch contained a car or not using an Histogram of Oriented Gradients (HOG) descriptor.
+In this project, I trained a Support Vector Machine (SVM) to classify whether an image patch contained a car or not using a Histogram of Oriented Gradients (HOG) descriptor.

 [Project details.](https://labonneguigue.github.io/CarND-Vehicle-Detection/)